-In Michaelmas term you will be required to prepare a total of three assessed assignments and in Hilary Term you will be required to prepare a total of four assessed assignments.
+In Michaelmas term you will be required to prepare three assignments and in Hilary Term you will be required to prepare four assignments.
 These may take the form of an essay, a report or brief, or a presentation.
-Essays will normally be no more than 2,000 words in length.

-The per person fees for the six-month programme are £13,480 and includes your course fees.
-Please note, however, that the fee does not include accommodation for which you should budget approximately £130 per week.
+The per person course fees for the six-month programme are £14,300.
+Please note, however, that the fee does not include accommodation.

-When we have received your completed application form and all related documentation, you will be contacted by the Programme Director who will arrange a telephone interview with you.
+When we have received your completed application form and all related documentation, you will be contacted by the Course Administrator who will arrange a telephone interview with the Course Director.